dan-dev14/devops-challenge/README.md

 write a script that:
 a. makes a hundred requests (1 per second)
 b. shows the average and maximum response times

+- generate_apache.py
+Used for testing and generating sample log.

+- apache.log
+Example log used to validate scripts.